-Woman Claims She’s Injured By Drag Queen’s Breast Files $1.5 Million Lawsuit Against Florida Restaurant
+Woman Claims She Was Injured By Drag Queen’s Breast Files $1.5 Million Lawsuit Against Florida Restaurant

 A woman who thought she was doing nothing more than having dinner at a Florida restaurant ended up at a local emergency room after she sat through the floor show at the establishment.
 Neldin Molina claims her dinner at Hamburger Mary’s in Tampa was uneventful until the music started to play and the dinner crowd started to clap.

 This was the first time Molina had been at this restaurant and she was there that evening as a part of a birthday celebration dinner for a friend, but what came next was unexpected.
-It was just a few minutes before nine o’clock when that music indicated the start of the show.
+It was just a few minutes before 9 o’clock when that music indicated the start of the show.
 This is when a person stepped up to the microphone and announced to the dinner crowd that a drag queen show was about to begin, according to Fox News.

 This type of show was not something new for Mary’s Hamburger Restaurant.
 The Orlando Sentinel reports the establishment is known for its drag queen shows.
 But Molina was not aware of the entertainment venue as this was her first visit, she claims.